 Moving house is never a cheap business – but it's a great feeling when everything's finally gone through!

-you’ll want to get things moving as quickly as possible.
+Once you’ve found the home of your dreams you’ll want to get things moving as quickly as possible.

 Here’s a list of what might cost you extra cash up front, which you might not be told about at the start of your house-buying journey.